LumosLiang/C-Interview-Prep/Interview/Summary/dotnet_c_sharp_summary.md

     float[] numbers = new float[]{1.1,2.2,3.3};
     var numbers = new[]{1,2,3,4};

-- array can be fixed or dynamic
+- array can be fixed or dynamic.
+You can even change a dynamic array to static after it is defined.
-- can initiate single, multil dimension arrays
+- can initiate single, multi-dimension arrays
-- can define jagged array, which is array in clude array
+- can define jagged array, which is array include array
 - array has several ways to be initiated.
 The default value of array depends on the member type, if it is value type, its 0; if ref type, then it is null
 - array is a reference type itself, array is a class, method like append, sort, binarysearch are all included